 Meaning

-The message behind “Nature gives to every time and season some beauties of its own and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress.” revolves around life.
-It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.
+In the quote “Nature gives to every time and season some beauties of its own and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress.,” the emphasis is on life.
+It highlights the thought that life unfolds in unexpected ways while implying that unexpected events often teach us.

 Theme